Four finalists. Three judges. Two days. One winner.

 That set the table for judging Bama’s Best Catfish July 26-27.
 The Green Leaf Grill in Mentone took top honors in the competition sponsored by the Alabama Catfish Producers, a division of the Alabama Farmers Federation.

-The contest, which celebrates National Catfish Month in August, carried judges from Mentone in northeast Alabama in DeKalb County south to St. Clair County’s The Ark in Riverside.
-The next day, judges visited Heard’s BBQ & Soul Food in Maplesville in Chilton County before stopping at David’s Catfish House in Thomasville in Clarke County.
+The contest carried judges from Mentone in the state’s northeast corner in DeKalb County south to St. Clair County’s The Ark in Riverside.
+The next day, judges crossed over to Heard’s BBQ & Soul Food in Maplesville in Chilton County to the last stop at David’s Catfish House in Thomasville in Clarke County.

 “It was an honor to be a finalist, but winning is just a dream come true,” said Green Leaf Grill owner Jimmy Rogers.
 “I was born and raised eating catfish.
 It’s always been on my menu, and it’s our best-seller.”